inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/206-working-with-vector-data.rst

 3.1 Shapefiles
 ..............

-You’ve already added vector data to a project once, in the form of a shapefile.
+You’ve already added vector data to a project in the form of a shapefile.
 As we mentioned previously, a shapefile is a commonly used geographic file format.
 It can easily be converted into other formats, and most GIS software can read